 You should definitely install Audio-Technica’s Connect app (iOS/Android) if you get the ATH-TWX9, for firmware updates and for its wealth of options.
 Connect displays battery information for each earbud, volume levels, and what audio codec is in use off the bat.
 It also features multiple alternate EQ presets and a five-band EQ for customizing the earbuds audio profile yourself.

-How does the Audio-Technica ATH-TWX9 connect?
+How do the Audio-Technica ATH-TWX9 connect?

 There’s no Google Fast Pair for better Android integration, but the Audio-Technica ATH-TWX9 still works simply and reliably.
 These true wireless earbuds pair using Bluetooth 5.2, and support the defaults SBC and AAC, as well as aptX and aptX Adaptive audio codecs.
-This means there’s a great high-quality option whether you’re on iOS or Android, and the earbuds don’t have any trouble staying connected, even a couple meters away from your device.
+This means there’s a great high-quality option whether you’re on iOS or Android, and the earbuds don’t have any trouble staying connected, even a couple of meters away from your device.

 Pairing the earbuds is pretty simple.
 Here’s what to do: